MiaadTeam/benchmark/README.md

         options: {
           limit: limit,
           sort: { created: -1},  // SORT DESCENDING
           skip: pageNumber*limit
         }
       }
 }).exec()
 ```

-we can consider that we just added sort for the cities population, and omitted the sort of provinces, but the query response time for the best cases has been increased by 6494%!
+Please consider that we just added sort for the cities population, and omitted the sort of provinces, but the query response time for the best cases has been increased by 6494%!

 ### mongo-express-rest:
 If you have done previous steps for seeding the MongoDB database just change directory to `mongo-express-rest`
 and start the server: `yarn start`

 Then you need to just fetch the query:
   `hurl --variables-file .env ./http/getFiftyCitiesOfCountry.hurl --test`

 And the query path is:
   `src/mongo-express-rest/services/country/getFiftyCitiesOfCountry.service.ts`

 Let's have a look:
 ```
 return collections.countries?.aggregate(
     [